Nuvve Kavali: Reception

 A critic from Rediff.com opined that "What is most noticeable about the film is that Richa and Tarun, despite their debutant status, are very comfortable in front of the camera, their performances bearing comparison with the seasoned showing of Boban and Shalini in the Malayalam original".
 Jeevi of Idlebrain.com gave the film a rating of 4.5 out of 5 and noted that "There is never a dull moment in this film".
 Andhra Today wrote "Vijaya Bhaskar, who shot to fame with the genre of movies like "Swayamvaram" to attain critical acclaim has proved his mettle once again by relying heavily on the story.
 Along with a good story, he has also optimized on the talents of the star cast and the crew of technicians to give an excellent movie.
 The first half is very enjoyable with a lot of comedy and good songs.
 The second half is all about the love conflict between the young friends and hence may dampen the spirits of the audience.
 If this is taken in the right spirit of the story, the movie will be a great hit".

 Box office

 Nuvve Kavali had an initial budget of ₹0.75 crore, however, the makers spent over ₹1.2 crore by the completion of filming to improve the production values.
-The film grossed ₹19.20 crore at the box office, making it one of the most profitable Telugu films of all time and highest grossing Telugu film.
-The film ran for 100 days at 30 centres.
-200 days at 20 centres.
-250 days at 10 centres.
-365 days at 6 centres.
+The film collected a distributor's share of over ₹20 crore at the box office, making it one of the most profitable Telugu films of all time and highest grossing Telugu film at the time of its release.
+It was also one of the highest grossing South Indian films at the time of its release and the highest grossing South Indian film in a single language.
+The film ran for 100 days at 30 centres, 200 days at 20 centres, 250 days at 10 centres, and 365 days at 6 centres.